This is Why You See Dryer Lint—You’re Drying Your Clothes to Death!

 Turn clothes inside out

-When some types of fabric agitate and tumble during washing and drying, they rub against each other creating something called “pilling.”
-Those are the tiny little balls that make fabric feel rough and look less than lovely.
+When some types of fabric agitate and tumble during washing and drying, they rub against each other, creating a condition known as”pilling.”
+Those tiny little balls make fabric feel rough and look less than lovely.
 If a fabric is going to pill, there’s not much you can do to stop it other than hand-wash and dry.
 But you can discourage if not prevent it altogether when you turn clothes inside out.
-This way, it’s the wrong side of those shirts and jeans that will receive the agitation and rub down, while the right side is getting a much gentler treatment on the inside.
+This way, the wrong side of those shirts and jeans will receive the agitation and rub down, while the right side is getting a much gentler treatment on the inside.

 Wool dryer balls